dml-cth/deep-machine-learning/instructions/02_google_cloud_instructions.md

 - For each project (you only need one) within which you want to use GPU-enabled virtual machines, you must first make sure that GPU resources are enabled, i.e. having enough quota to use them.
 - Before continuing to increase the quotas, you need to have made sure that the Google Cloud "compute engine" is activated - otherwise the quotas to be increased will not be visible.
   - Click on the icon of three horizontal bars at the very top left of the console, and access the console menu.
   - Navigate to `Compute Engine` -> `VM Instances` page.
 If you don't see `Compute Engine` in the console, go to `VIEW ALL PRODUCTS` and find it there.
-You can also pin it to the console.
+You can also pin it to the console menu.
   - Now, the compute engine will most likely be automatically activated.
   - If unsure, you can also try to create an instance of any kind, and delete it, but we don't expect this to be necessary.
 - At the `Compute Engine` -> `VM Instances` page, if there is a button named `Enable`, click on it, and follow the instructions to link your project with a billing account.
 This makes sure that you will use the free credits redeemed earlier.
 If you did not find any button `Enable`, it probably means that the project is already linked with the billing account.